IQ classification: Giftedness

 A major point of consensus among all scholars of intellectual giftedness is that there is no generally agreed upon definition of giftedness.
 Although there is no scholarly agreement about identifying gifted learners, there is a de facto reliance on IQ scores for identifying participants in school gifted education programs.
 In practice, many school districts in the United States use an IQ score of 130, including roughly the upper 2 to 3 percent of the national population as a cut-off score for inclusion in school gifted programs.

 Five levels of giftedness have been suggested to differentiate the vast difference in abilities that exists between children on varying ends of the gifted spectrum.
 Although there is no strong consensus on the validity of these quantifiers, they are accepted by many experts of gifted children.

 As long ago as 1937, Lewis Terman pointed out that error of estimation in IQ scoring increases as IQ score increases, so that there is less and less certainty about assigning a test-taker to one band of scores or another as one looks at higher bands.
-Current IQ tests also have large error bands for high IQ scores.
+Modern IQ tests also have large error bands for high IQ scores.
 As an underlying reality, such distinctions as those between "exceptionally gifted" and "profoundly gifted" have never been well established.
 All longitudinal studies of IQ have shown that test-takers can bounce up and down in score, and thus switch up and down in rank order as compared to one another, over the course of childhood.
-Some test-givers claim that IQ classification categories such as "profoundly gifted" are meaningful, but those are based on the obsolete Stanford–Binet Third Revision (Form L-M) test.
-The highest reported standard score for most IQ tests is IQ 160, approximately the 99.997th percentile (leaving aside the issue of the considerable error in measurement at that level of IQ on any IQ test).
-IQ scores above this level are dubious as there are insufficient normative cases upon which to base a statistically justified rank-ordering.
+IQ classification categories such as "profoundly gifted" are those based on the obsolete Stanford–Binet Third Revision (Form L-M) test.
+The highest reported standard score for most IQ tests is IQ 160, approximately the 99.997th percentile.
+IQ scores above this level have wider error ranges as there are fewer normative cases at this level of intelligence.
 Moreover, there has never been any validation of the Stanford–Binet L-M on adult populations, and there is no trace of such terminology in the writings of Lewis Terman.
-Although two current tests attempt to provide "extended norms" that allow for classification of different levels of giftedness, those norms are not based on well validated data.
+Although two contemporary tests attempt to provide "extended norms" that allow for classification of different levels of giftedness, those norms are not based on well validated data.